 The conceptual universe of the Canadian Cancer Registry is persons whose usual place of residence is Canada or who are non-permanent residents.
 The residence at the time of diagnosis is generally the place of usual residence, as stated by the diagnosed person or, as defined by the Census, "the dwelling in Canada where a person lives most of the time", regardless of where they are when diagnosed.
 For patients diagnosed with multiple primary tumours over time, the address may be different for each primary tumour.

 This methodology type does not apply to this statistical program.

 The Canadian Cancer Registry is a census of persons diagnosed with cancer whose usual place of residence is Canada (whether they are permanent or non-permanent residents).

-The CCR is comprised of administrative data which are collected under section 13 of the Statistics Act.
-Each provincial and territorial cancer registry (PTCR) supplies data to Statistics Canada (StatCan) on cancer patients and tumours diagnosed within their jurisdiction.
-Each year new primary tumour records are added to the CCR.
-Since the CCR is dynamic, updates to previously submitted records are also submitted annually to StatCan.
+The Canadian Cancer Registry (CCR) is comprised of administrative data which are collected under the authority of the Statistics Act.
+Each provincial/territorial cancer registry (PTCR) supplies data to Statistics Canada on cancer patients and tumours diagnosed within their jurisdiction.
+Each year, new primary tumour records are added to the CCR.
+Since the CCR is dynamic, annual submissions by the PTCRs include additions and revisions to data submitted in previous years.

 - EXCEPT certain non-melanoma skin cancers (topographies C44.0-C44.9 with behaviour codes of 1, 2, 3).